-Pedestrians have no physical protection against moving cars, trucks, or motorcycles, and the consequences are frequently severe.
-Many victims are left wondering what their options are.
-Pedestrian accidents fall under personal injury claims, usually based on the driver’s negligence or reckless behavior, which means you have legal options.
-However, succeeding in such a claim depends on several legal and factual elements, including fault determination, insurance coverage, and the scope of your damages.
+Pedestrians have no physical protection against moving cars, trucks, or motorcycles, and the consequences are frequently severe, if not fatal.
+Many victims are left wondering what their options are, as they may have catastrophic injuries and exorbitant medical bills.
+Pedestrian accidents are personal injury claims, and we are prepared to assist you in exploring your legal options.
+However, succeeding in such a claim depends on several legal and factual elements, including fault determination (liability), insurance coverage, causation, and the extent of your damages.

-Key Takeaways about Suing Someone for Running You Over
+Key Takeaways about Suing or Making a Claim Against Someone for Running You Over

-- Pedestrians can initiate a personal injury lawsuit against a driver who ran them over if the driver was negligent or reckless.
+- Pedestrians can initiate a personal injury claim against a driver, and other potential defendants, who hit them or ran them over if the driver was negligent or reckless.

 - Common negligent actions include speeding, distracted driving, and failing to yield at crosswalks.

-- Compensation can include hospital bills, lost earnings, pain and suffering, and future care costs.
+- Compensation can include hospital bills, lost earnings, pain and suffering, and future medical care costs.

 - Severe injuries, such as brain damage, spinal injuries, or amputations, can significantly increase settlement value.

-- Most pedestrian accident claims settle before trial, but some require litigation to pursue compensation.
+- Most pedestrian accident claims settle pre-suit and without the necessity of a lawsuit, but some require litigation to obtain reasonable compensation.

-- A lawyer can help injured pedestrians pursue compensation that reflects the full scope of their damages.
+- An experienced personal injury attorney can help injured pedestrians pursue compensation that reflects the full scope of their damages.

 Injuries in Run Over Collisions